gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Readers are expected to be familiar with the terms and concepts related to the CoAP protocol described in {{RFC7252}}{{RFC7390}}.
 Note that the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS and /authz-info at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".

-Readers are expected to be familiar with the terms and concepts related to the DTLS protocol {{RFC6347}} and with the CoAP-DTLS profile of ACE {{I-D.ietf-ace-dtls-authorize}}.

-Readers are expected to be familiar with the terms and concepts for protection and processing of CoAP messages through OSCORE {{I-D.ietf-core-object-security}} also in group communication contexts {{I-D.tiloca-core-multicast-oscoap}}; and with the OSCORE profile of ACE {{I-D.seitz-ace-oscoap-profile}}.
+Readers are expected to be familiar with the terms and concepts for protection and processing of CoAP messages through OSCORE {{I-D.ietf-core-object-security}} also in group communication contexts {{I-D.ietf-core-oscore-groupcomm}}.

-Readers are expected to be familiar with the terms and concepts related to the IPsec protocol suite {{RFC4301}}; and with the IPsec profile of ACE {{I-D.aragon-ace-ipsec-profile}}.

 This document refers also to the following terminology.

-* Joining node: a network node intending to join an OSCORE multicast group, where communication is based on CoAP {{RFC7390}} and secured with OSCORE as described in {{I-D.tiloca-core-multicast-oscoap}}.
+* Joining node: a network node intending to join an OSCORE multicast group, where communication is based on CoAP {{RFC7390}} and secured with OSCORE as described in {{I-D.ietf-core-oscore-groupcomm}}.

 * Join process: the process through which a joining node becomes a member of an OSCORE multicast group.
 The join process is enforced and assisted by the Group Manager responsible for that group.